prefixaut/splitterino/README.md

 Splitterino is an open-source multi-platform applications for speedrunners (gaming-speedrunners) to time their runs with!
 It's greatly insprired from existing splitters like [LiveSplit](http://livesplit.org/), but is build freshly from the ground up with customization in mind.

-Splitterino is built untop [Electron](https://electronjs.org/) and [Vue](https://vuejs.org/), using [TypeScript](https://www.typescriptlang.org/) as the language for a more reliable and stable application.
+Splitterino is built ontop [Electron](https://electronjs.org/) and [Vue](https://vuejs.org/), using [TypeScript](https://www.typescriptlang.org/) as the language for a more reliable and stable application.

 ## Usage

 To install Splitterino to use it, you should use the installer for your operating system.
-Download the appropiate installer from the [GitHub Releases](https://github.com/prefixaut/splitterino/releases) Page and follow the instructions.
+Download the appropriate installer from the [GitHub Releases](https://github.com/prefixaut/splitterino/releases) page and follow the instructions.

 ## Installation